commercionetwork/commercionetwork/docs/nodes/full-node-installation.md

 ```

-This will start up the REST server and make it reachable using the port `1317`.
+This starts up the REST server making it reachable on port `1317`.
 **From here, if you want you can use services such as [Nginx](https://www.nginx.com/) in order to make it available to other devices.**